yubowenok/coda/judge/README.md

 | Compilation Error     | 6     |
 | System Error          | 10    |

-For each test case, a thumbnail for the submission's output is generated.
+For each test case, a snapshot for the submission's output is generated.
-The thumbnails are then combined into an output result file to be written to FS.
+The snapshots are then combined into an output result file to be written to FS.
-For compilation error, the thumbnail contains the compilation error messages.
+For compilation error, the snapshot contains the compilation error messages.